nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-yammer.md

 <properties
-pageTitle="Aggiungere il connettore Yammer alle app per la logica | Microsoft Azure" description="Panoramica del connettore Yammer con i parametri dell'API REST" services=""
+pageTitle="Add the Yammer Connector in your Logic Apps | Microsoft Azure" description="Overview of the Yammer Connector with REST API parameters" services=""
 documentationCenter=""
 authors="msftman"